centria/console/docs/part0.md

 <h3>Exercise 1: Graphical vs. text-based user interface </h3>

-You can mark this exercise as done after you've gone through the previous example of the differences between the graphical and text-based user interfaces.
+Go through the previous example of the differences between the graphical and text-based user interfaces.
 Make sure you replicated the examples yourself using the command line.

 <h3>Exercise 2: Creating a folder</h3>